kazagistar/rpsim/README.md

 RNA Polymerase Simulator

 TODO:
-figure out better result handling and analysis
+analyze experiment.py, and figure out what needs to be done